Intensive farming: Concentrated animal feeding operations

 Intensive livestock farming or "factory farming", is the process of raising livestock in confinement at high stocking density.
 "Concentrated animal feeding operations" (CAFO), or "intensive livestock operations", can hold large numbers (some up to hundreds of thousands) of cows, hogs, turkeys, or chickens, often indoors.
 The essence of such farms is the concentration of livestock in a given space.
 The aim is to provide maximum output at the lowest possible cost and with the greatest level of food safety.
 The term is often used pejoratively.
 CAFOs have dramatically increased the production of food from animal husbandry worldwide, both in terms of total food produced and efficiency.

 Food and water is delivered to the animals, and therapeutic use of antimicrobial agents, vitamin supplements, and growth hormones are often employed.
 Growth hormones are not used on chickens nor on any animal in the European Union.
 Undesirable behaviors often related to the stress of confinement led to a search for docile breeds (e.g., with natural dominant behaviors bred out), physical restraints to stop interaction, such as individual cages for chickens, or physical modification such as the debeaking of chickens to reduce the harm of fighting.

 The CAFO designation resulted from the 1972 U.S. Federal Clean Water Act, which was enacted to protect and restore lakes and rivers to a "fishable, swimmable" quality.
 The United States Environmental Protection Agency identified certain animal feeding operations, along with many other types of industry, as "point source" groundwater polluters.
 These operations were subjected to regulation.

 In 17 states in the U.S., isolated cases of groundwater contamination were linked to CAFOs.
-For example, the ten million hogs in North Carolina generate 19 million tons of waste per year.
 The U.S. federal government acknowledges the waste disposal issue and requires that animal waste be stored in lagoons.
 These lagoons can be as large as 7.5 acre.
 Lagoons not protected with an impermeable liner can leak into groundwater under some conditions, as can runoff from manure used as fertilizer.
 A lagoon that burst in 1995 released 25 million gallons of nitrous sludge in North Carolina's New River.
 The spill allegedly killed eight to ten million fish.

 The large concentration of animals, animal waste, and dead animals in a small space poses ethical issues to some consumers.
 Animal rights and animal welfare activists have charged that intensive animal rearing is cruel to animals.